 Title IX of the Education Amendments of 1972

 A federal civil rights law that prohibits discrimination on the basis of sex against any person in education programs and activities receiving federal funding.
 Students have the right to pursue education, including athletic programs, scholarships, and other activities, free from sex discrimination, including sexual violence and harassment.
-Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681 et seq.) requires schools that receive federal financial assistance to take necessary steps to prevent sexual assault on their campuses, and to respond promptly and effectively when an assault is reported.
+Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681 et seq.) requires schools that receive federal financial assistance to respond promptly and effectively when a sexual assault is reported to have occurred in the course of the university's education programs and activities.

 Title IV of the 1964 Civil Rights Act